-- Paying the most important debts first can make the difference between keeping and losing your property.
+- Paying the most important debts first can help you keep your property.

 - In many cases, you can stop debt collectors from harassing you by using a simple letter.

-- You have some important rights that protect some of your income and your home.
+- You have rights that protect some of your income and your home.

 - You can get a copy of your credit report, and your “credit score.”
 You can correct errors and delete old information.
-You can also work on building their credit.
+You can also work on building your credit.

-- Know the signs of a predatory home mortgage loan it can keep you from losing your home.
+- Know the signs of a predatory home mortgage loan.
 If you were victimized by predatory loans you may have legal ways to get out of the loans.

-- You have important rights when a creditor seeks to repossess your property, particularly your cars.
+- You have important rights when a creditor tries to repossess your property, like your car.
 Automobile fraud can be a defense to repossession.

 Find Legal Aid

 You may be able to get free legal help from your local legal aid program.
 Or email a question about your own legal problem to a lawyer.